-The End-Point Assessment for a Children, Young People & Families Manager apprenticeship will include a Situational Judgement Test and a Competence Interview.
+The End-Point Assessment for the Children, Young People and Families Manager apprenticeship will include a Situational Judgement Test and a Competence Interview.

 What they do

-A Children, Young People and Family Manager will ensure direction, alignment and commitment within their practice, team(s), organisation and across partnerships to help children, young people and families aspire to do their best and achieve sustainable change.
+Within the Children, Young People and Families Manager apprenticeship, apprentices will ensure direction, alignment and commitment within their practice, team(s), organisation and across partnerships to help children, young people and families aspire to do their best and achieve sustainable change.
 They will build teams, manage resources and lead new approaches to working practices that deliver improved outcomes and put the child, young person or family at the centre of practice.

-With a focus on excellence in practice and improved performance, you will encourage Children, Young People and Family Practitioners to gain the skills, knowledge, attitudes and behaviours that will enable them to actively support each child, young person, young adult and family to achieve their potential.
-You will inform and improve practice by acting on research and new developments into how the needs of children, young people and families are best met.
-You will model the behaviours that encourage reflective practice, professional confidence and humility.
-You will challenge and support practitioners and ensure their practice is safe.
+With a focus on excellence in practice and improved performance, employers will encourage Children, Young People and Family Manager apprentices to gain the skills, knowledge, attitudes and behaviours that will enable them to actively support each child, young person, young adult and family to achieve their potential.
+They will inform and improve practice by acting on research and new developments into how the needs of children, young people and families are best met.
+They will model the behaviours that encourage reflective practice, professional confidence and humility.
+They will challenge and support practitioners and ensure their practice is safe.

-Within the Children, Young People and Families Manager apprenticeship standard there are two pathways which you can choose:
+Within the Children, Young People and Families Manager apprenticeship standard there are two pathways which apprentices can choose:

 Pathway 1: Manager in Children’s Residential Care

-The Families Manager will play a leading role in developing the ethos of the home and creates a sense of purpose and clarity for the long-term care and support of children and young people in residential care.
+The Families Manager will play a leading role in developing the ethos of the home and will create a sense of purpose and clarity for the long-term care and support of children and young people in residential care.